 Table of contents

 All the above expenses relate to Machinery.
-If there is no purchase of such Machinery, the entity will not incur these charges.
+If no such Machinery is purchased, the entity will not incur these charges.

-Said differently, the benefits arising from such Machinery will not be just for a year or two.
+Similarly, the benefits arising from such machinery will not be just for a year or two.
 It reaps benefits throughout its useful life.
-So, we need to Capitalize on all these expenses.
-It results in Matching the revenues with costs in the form of depreciation throughout machinery usage.
+So, we need to capitalize on all these expenses.
+Depreciation matches the revenues with costs throughout machinery usage.

 That’s the Logic behind adding all these costs to the Machinery Cost.